 The main docs should automatically build on readthedocs, and the API docs should be built by doctr.
 You should check that the docs have updated once you have make the release.
-If docs are not updated automatically, login to readthedocs go to scikits, builds, and build latest and master manually.

 4.6.1 Making a non-development version

 To make a non-development version, inside common.py change DEV=True to DEV=False, and if needed, modify MAJOR, MINOR and MICRO to set the new release version.
 Then commit only these changes and push them to the main repository (bmcage/odes).